 STATEMENT OF PURPOSE

-talkPOPc (Philosophers’ Ontological Party club) is the logical continuation of my decades-long art practice and my training as a philosopher.
-My artwork has consistently focused on philosophical investigation.
-I have used only one image, Giotto’s The Marriage, for over three decades, painting it each time in different, edited ways revealing the multiplicity that lies within both visual experience and thought.
-Every visual experience and every thought has many, many perspectives that could be chosen, and while we choose some, many avenues are also edited out.
-Using the one image is a way of investigating that fact.
+talkPOPc is a logical continuation of my work as both a philosopher and an artist, with the latter consistently focused on philosophical investigation.
+Regarding my work as an artist: I use only one image, Giotto’s The Marriage, painting it each time in different, edited ways.
+It is an articulation of the fact that the world consists of but few constituent parts; it is in the mathematical recombination of those that we get complexity.
+Regarding my work as a philosopher: I write about perception both in terms in visual science and in terms of the epistemic and social aspects of art.
+Similarly to my practice as an artist, the philosophy emphasizes that every visual (and gist) experience and every thought has many, many perspectives (many frameworks) that could be chosen, and while we choose some, many avenues are also edited out.
+Using the one image is also a way of investigating that fact.

-It was thus only logical that talkPOPc would happen: The additive modalities of conversation and text were the only next step possible.
-As was the mascot puppet, Popsey, representative of all our Resident Philosophers!
-These modalities have been applied to the (nested) investigation of a particular philosophical topic e.g., Nominalism, Censorship, or Art as Cognition.
-As a legal nonprofit, we hold public, in-person one-to-one conversations between a participant and a philosopher (MC’d by Popsey!) along with the exhibited artworks, which then opens up this topic to others.
+As a legal nonprofit, we hold public, in-person one-to-one conversations between a participant and a philosopher (MC’d by Popsey!) along with the exhibited artworks and their related philosophical texts, which then opens up this topic to others.
 The generating consensus, with an emphasis on listening, is the culmination of the investigative urge.
-Quotes from the conversations get shifted back into the artworks in the form of printed words on rolled paper, a device that allows viewers to delve and pry for themselves, revealing the social nature of investigation, transcendence, and belief.
+Quotes from the conversations get shifted back into the artworks, a device that allows viewers to delve and pry for themselves, revealing the social nature of investigation, transcendence, and belief.

 “I am Dr. Shottenkirk and I am the founder of talkPOPc: The Philosopher’s Ontological Party Club. talkPOPc is about encounters and about how we, together, build thought.
 I have my thoughts, in philosophy and in art, but that’s only the beginning. talkPOPc is about leaving the swirling motion of the city aside and engaging in meaningful conversations.
 For both art and philosophy are just conversation.
 But it is more than that— it is about all that lies within conversations: listening. thinking. speaking.
 For there is no thinking without speaking, no speaking without listening and no listening without thinking You have to listen to others, so we at talkPOPc go out into the world and ask: “So, what do YOU think?”
 Once a month, sometimes in a deli, or a park, or bar, or a bodega, I, or another philosopher has a one-to-one conversation with you.
 That way, the city speaks to the city, the city listens to the city.
 The city thinks.
 You think.
 For yourself.
 But not alone.”